Comprehensive Guide: How to Properly Scan and Utilize Data for Website Audits

 Duplicate Content Analysis

-URL and GET Parameters Optimization
+URL and GET Parameter Optimization

 Link Structure and Internal Linking Analysis